 Inside, the Trax gets an instrument panel look that has a lot in common with the Sonic's motorcycle-influenced layout, including a sweeping tachometer, a digital speedo, and otherwise, a simple, sporty, upright look to the dash and trim.

-All U.S. Trax models will come powered by a 1.4-liter turbocharged four-cylinder engine, making 138 horsepower and 148 pound-feet of torque—with peak torque from just 1,850 rpm on up.
+All U.S. Trax models come powered by a 1.4-liter turbocharged four-cylinder engine, making 138 horsepower and 148 pound-feet of torque—with peak torque from just 1,850 rpm on up.
 It’s paired to a six-speed automatic transmission with a wide range of gear ratios, allowing relatively quick takeoffs but a deep overdrive sixth gear for relaxed, fuel-efficient highway cruising.
-Fuel economy ratings—already out, as the Trax is on sale in Canada—range up to 26 mpg city, 34 highway on regular-grade gas.
-The Trax is front-wheel drive, although all-wheel drive is available.
+Fuel economy ratings are 29 mpg combined for the front-wheel-drive version, dropping to 27 mpg if you add all-wheel drive.